xietianshu/IsaacLab/docs/source/deployment/docker.rst

     # Launch the container in detached mode
     # We don't pass an image extension arg, so it defaults to 'base'
     python docker/container.py start

+    # If we want to add .env or .yaml files to customize our compose config,
+    # we can simply specify them in the same manner as the compose cli
+    # python docker/container.py start --file my-compose.yaml --env-file .env.my-vars

     # Enter the container
     # We pass 'base' explicitly, but if we hadn't it would default to 'base'
     python docker/container.py enter base